Maree Todd: Political career

 She was encouraged into politics after campaigning during the Scottish independence referendum that took place in 2014.
-In October 2015 she was announced as the top candidate on the SNP's regional list for the Highlands and Islands.
+In October 2015 she was announced as the top candidate on the SNP's regional list for the Highlands and Islands and was elected in the 2016 election.
 Todd was appointed Minister for Childcare and Early Years by First Minister Nicola Sturgeon on 7 November 2017.
 Todd is a Species Champion for the Flame shell, through a scheme run by Scottish Environment LINK.

 At the May 2021 Scottish Parliament election, Todd was elected as the MSP for the Caithness, Sutherland and Ross constituency.
 On 19 May 2021, she was appointed to the new government as Minister for Public Health, Women's Health and Sport.
 In 2023, she was appointed to the Yousaf government as Minister for Social Care, Mental Wellbeing and Sport.
 In 2025, Todd was appointed to the newly renamed role of Minister for Drugs & Alcohol Policy and Sport.
 In this role she maintained her responsibility for the sport portfolio while taking on the drugs and alcohol brief.

+In the 2026 Scottish Parliament election, she stood again in the Caithness, Sutherland and Ross constituency, where she was defeated by Liberal Democrat David Green However, she was re-elected on the Highlands and Islands regional list.